null Exercising your privacy rights

 Right to be informed

 You have the right to be informed about how your personal data is being/will be used.
-This notice, as well as any additional information or notice that is provided to you either at the time you provided your details or otherwise, is intended to provide you with this information.
+This notice, as well as any additional information or notice that is provided to you either at the time you gave us your details or otherwise, is intended to provide you with this information.

 Right to restrict processing